Requirements for the Hunter Education Online Course Field Day

 Students with disabilities will not be required to sit, kneel, or lay prone; for example those that have been through recent knee surgery, or have bad knees or hips.

-Regardless of the shooting skills demonstrated, a disruptive or unsportsmanlike attitude by a student during any portion of the Field Day may result in a failing grade being assigned by the instructor.
-If the student does not successfully complete all portions of the field course (including a written test), they must re-take the entire course.
+Regardless of the shooting skills demonstrated, a disruptive or unsportsmanlike attitude by a student during any portion of the shooting proficiency may result in a failing grade being assigned by the instructor.
+If the student does not successfully complete all portions of the course, they must re-take the entire course.

-If the student does not successfully complete the field day portion of the course within one year of obtaining their Field Day Qualifier, they will be required to repeat the entire course to be certified.
+If the student does not successfully complete the Field Day portion of the course within one year of completing the online portion, they will be required to repeat the entire course to be certified.